 Staff: Thank you sir, how kind of you to say so.

-Compliment your partner about the following items.
+Compliment your partner about the following items, using the expressions for giving compliments.
 Your partner should respond appropriately, but with humility.

 A new dress or shirt

 One student makes a typical compliment that a guest or staff may receive.
 Other students give a response.
 The teacher decides which student gave the best response based on language, grammar use, and pronunciation.
 The person with the best response gets a point.
 The student with the most points wins.
 Have the students give several compliments.